 Crown & Paw: After 3Xing conversion rates in the lead up to Black Friday, Cyber Monday, this custom pet portrait retailer 6X’d conversions in Dec and 10x’d growth to close out its first year at over $11M in sales.

 PupSocks: Two years of record-breaking left its audiences exhausted and its reach tapped.
 The answer?
-A creative infusion that led to a 9.1% CVR in 2019, YoY growth of ~60%, and 2.6 ROAS on +$6M in spend.
+A creative infusion that led to a 9.1% CVR, YoY growth of ~60%, and 2.6 ROAS on +$6M in spend.